niksilver/board-game-framework/examples/simple-data-demo/README.md

 * *lib/boardgameframework.js*.
 A copy of the JavaScript framework library used by the shell page.

-Compile the Elm app with something like
+Compile the Elm app with this command:

 ```
 elm make Main.elm --output=data-demo-elm.js